by Ross Turchaninov, MD, B. Prilutsky, LMT

 5. Enzyme Efflux Theory (Gulick, Kimura, 1996)

-Studies these theories are based on showed that yes each theory is correct and currently scientists start to see each of five theories as a reflection of different steps of the same process triggered by the intense exercise.
-In such cases there is no single elusive factor which we are trying to find since 1902 which is responsible for the muscle soreness after exercise, but it is rather combination of causes.
-The idea of accumulation of lactic acid as a primary factor in muscle soreness and fatigue is simply the outdated and confusing notion.
+Studies of these theories showed that each is correct, and scientists are now beginning to see the five theories as reflections of different stages of the SAME PROCESS triggered by intense exercise.
+In such cases, there is no single elusive factor we have been trying to find since 1902 responsible for muscle soreness after exercise; rather, it is a combination of causes.
+The idea of lactic acid accumulation as a primary factor in muscle soreness and fatigue is simply an outdated and confusing notion.
+If you would like to read the entire chain of events that contribute to muscle soreness after eccentric exercise, please click here: Medical Massage Courses & Certification | Science of Massage Institute » United We Will Stand!

 BLOOD FLOW